DevMine/devmine-features/README.md

 ## Retrieving information from tables

-* To list the avialable tables:
+* To list the available tables:
   `invoke list_tables`

-* To list the avialable fields in a given table:
+* To list the available fields in a given table:
   `invoke list_fields <table_name>`, for example `invoke list_fields users`

 * To extract fields from a table: